justinklee345/cs225ProjectHelloHello/documents/log.md

 ## 12/03 - 12/12/2022

-Zero indexed data so node ids correspond with adjacency graph indexes. (in progress)
+Zero indexed data so node ids correspond with adjacency graph indexes.
+Finished Kosaraju's algo and added tests.
+Added changes to main.cpp so that we output our results from running the algorithms.
+Finalized everything and made sure everything functions.
+Recorded final presentation and submitted our project.